 - The use of red brick which is rubbed until the surface become smooth and the lines between bricks are not observable.

 One aspect within Balinese house need to be described shortly here is the family temple.
 The basic idea or the ancient form of this family temple must have been the ancestor's spirit worship or the worship of the guardian of the land.
 So in the past it might consisted only one or 2 shrines.
 With the coming of Hindu influence the number of shrines were added for the gods and goddess.
 Other thought that gods or holy ancestral spirits can be worshiped temporary from home have also added more number of shrines.
 For example a family can build temporary abode of god that reside on Batukaru temple or Besakih or any other temple in Bali.
-So it is not rare a family has a family temple with many shrines or just only 6 shrines as basic small new family.
+So it is not rare a family temple with many shrines or just only 6 shrines as basic small new family.
 This basic small new family must be the bigger number of current Balinese family temple type.
 Normally the shrines in the family temple consist of the main function:

 Within different cast also have different number of shrines in their family temple according to their tradition in building shrines for their ancestors.
 While in families of urban areas within the cities which are normally new family most have only 2 shrines for their family temple, those are Padmasana and Tugu.
 Since their customary organization is still bound by their original village.